Beltone Hearing Aid Reviews From an Audiologist in 2025

 • Custom-made rechargeable (earbud style)

-Achieve uses groundbreaking surround-sound technology to supply crisp, clear sound from every angle, including above, below, behind, and beside you.
+Achieve uses surround-sound technology for crisp, clear sound from every angle, including above, below, behind, and beside you.
 They rely on a directional microphone system that isolates the sound of human speech from background noise of all types.
-The result is natural sound, plus easily comprehensible conversational speech.
-According to the company, Beltone Achieve produces 150 percent sharper speech clarity in noisy environments than its preceding models, such as the Beltone Amaze and the Beltone Imagine.
+The result is natural sound, plus easily comprehensible, conversational speech.
+According to Beltone, the Achieve produces 150 percent sharper speech clarity in noisy environments than their preceding models, such as the Beltone Amaze and the Beltone Imagine.
 2

-Achieve can get pricey, but the BTE option is more affordable.
-Beltone doesn’t list prices online, however, so you’ll need to visit a Beltone office to get accurate price estimates.
+Achieve can get pricey, but the BTE option is more affordable than the other styles this hearing aid comes in.
+Beltone doesn’t list prices online, so you’ll need to visit a Beltone office to get accurate estimates.
 If you have hearing loss in the mild to moderate range and cost is a concern, you may want to consider over-the-counter hearing aids instead of Beltone and other prescription brands.

 Beltone Achieve